aspose-psd/Aspose.PSD-Reference-Tutorials/psd/english/java/advanced-techniques/settings-replacing-missing-fonts/_index.md

 PsdImage psdImage = (PsdImage) image;
 ```

-## Step 5: Save the Modified Image
+## Step 5: save the modified image

 Choose `PngOptions` to export the image as a true‑color PNG with an alpha channel.
 The resulting file will display the substituted fonts correctly.